DanielUretsky/jsonDBLite-npm/README.md

-# What is jsonDBLite?
+# What is jsonDBKit?
-The **jsonDBLite** library provides an easy way to work with JSON data as a database.
+The **jsonDBKit** library provides an easy way to work with JSON data as a database.

-## Why jsonDBLite?
+## Why jsonDBKit?
 - Easy to use.
 - An easy way to implement a simple database into your project.
 - The JSON file serves as the database.